hydrodynamicstability/statquotes/README.md

   - Unsolved problems of experimental statistics.  *Journal of the American Statistical Association*, 49:  706-731.

+- "Once the statistician gives up the hubris of being 'the decider', he or she can seize a vital role, helping to make science and technology function better, because groups and people now understand the quantitative aspects of the strenghts of each other's results more clearly.
+The qualitative aspects, frequently even more important, still have to be judged by those who know the field."

+  - Persi Diaconis (1985)

+  - Theories of data analysis:  From magical thinking through classical statistics.
+In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
+Wiley, pp. 1-36.

 - "If you don't know whether you are a good statistician or not, here is a simple test:  If your name is Joe Blow and there is a very tough investigation coming up, and the engineers and scientists say, 'We've got to have Joe on the team,' then you will have arrived."

   - George E. P. Box (1998)